devonwa/devonwa.github.io/_posts/2016-09-01-installing-and-using-LAMMPS-with-ASE.md

 ---
 layout: post
-title: The condensed installation guide for working with LAMMPS in ASE
+title: A condensed installation guide for using LAMMPS with ASE
 tags: ASE, LAMMPS, Python
 type: article
 description: This article is an abbreviated installation guide for quickly building LAMMPS and running it through ASE.